oracle/node-oracledb/doc/api.md

 `NLS_NUMERIC_CHARACTERS` | See [Fetching Numbers and Dates as String](#fetchasstringhandling).
 The variable is ignored if `NLS_LANG` is not
 `TNS_ADMIN` | The location of the optional [Oracle Net configuration files](#tnsadmin) and [Oracle Client configuration files](#oraaccess), including `tnsnames.ora`, `sqlnet.ora`, and `oraaccess.xml`, if they are not in a default location.

-It is recommended to set variables in the environment before invoking Node.js, however they may also be set in application code as long as they are set before node-oracledb is first used.
+It is recommended to set Oracle variables in the environment before invoking Node.js, however they may also be set in application code as long as they are set before node-oracledb is first used.
+System environment variables like `LD_LIBRARY_PATH` must be set before Node.js starts.

 If you are using Linux and node-oracledb is being run on the same computer as the database, you can set required Oracle environment